AGNORT/SMBP/README.md

 # An efficient branch-and-price algorithm for the submodular bin packing problem

 This repository accompanies the paper submitted to the [INFORMS Journal on Computing (IJOC)](https://pubsonline.informs.org/journal/ijoc).
 All source code is released under the [MIT License](LICENSE).

+The software and data in this repository are a snapshot of the software and data that were used in the research reported on the paper *paper DOI link* by Feilong Wang, Filippo Ranza, Alice Raffaele, Roberto Roberti, and Renata Mansini.

 ## 1. Citation